Areas of Expertise

 Mangal, V., Roels, G., Son, B.-G., and Tang, C.S..
 (November 2010).
 An approach for developing an MBA curriculum to meet the career objectives of MBA students with engineering/science background.
 International Journal of Engineering Management and Economics, Vol. 1, No. 2-3, pp. 103-144.

-Contracting and Work Dynamics in Collaborative Projects (with M. Rahmani and U.S. Karmarkar)
+Collaborative Work Dynamics in Projects with Co-Production (with M. Rahmani and U.S. Karmarkar)

 United We Stand?
 Coordinating Capacity Investment and Allocation in Joint Ventures (with P. Chevalier and Y. Wei)